Christian Ministries Scholarship Fund

 From where does the money come?
 From 1956-57 until 1968 the Christian Women's Fellowship groups in Missouri were the primary supporters of this fund.
 Since 1961 the annual support of this fund has exceeded $4,000.
 As of 1969, resources were expanded to include monies from local congregations.
 Therefore, this fund is now a total church opportunity.

-Grants are made for the academic year.
-A check for 1/2 of the grant is made for the fall term and 1/2 for the spring term after the Regional Office receives confirmation from the school that the student is still enrolled as a student.
+Funds will be distributed after the Regional Office receives confirmation from the school that the student is still enrolled as a student.

 - Must be a member of the Christian Church (Disciples of Christ).